leestott/ResponsibleAI/README.md

 - select the terminal and install all the requirements using pip install

+## Jupyter Notebooks

+In this project we have inside src folder many directories with jupyter notebook that you have to execute to obtain and complete the objective of this repository.
+The folder src have:

+1. **automated-ml:** automated-ml.ipynb and environment.yml
+2. **dataset-generator:** dataset-generator.ipynb and environment.yml
+3. **detect-fairness:** fairlearn.ipynb and environment.yml
+4. **differential-privacy:** differential-privacy.ipynb and environment.yml
+5. **mlops pipelines:**
+   1. explain_automl_model_local.ipynb
+   2. mlops-publish-pipeline.ipynb
+   3. mlops-submit-pipeline.ipynb
+   4. environment.yml
+6. **monitoring:** datadrift-pipeline.ipynb and environment.yml
+7. **preprocessing:** exploratory_data_analysis.ipynb and environment.yml

+Our recommendation is to use dedicated Conda environments for each of the Notebooks due to library and version dependencies if you are running this on a local machine non devcontainer you will need to create the conda enviroments via using conda navigator or execute the following commands before do anything inside these notebooks.

 ## 3. Run Dataset Generator

 Run `src/dataset-generator/dataset-generator.ipynb` to create the project dataset made from UCI Heart-Disease dataset specifically to Responsible AI steps.